Scholarships

 Required Supporting Information

 Applicants must complete the online application form by the deadline, including submission of all required supporting materials.
-Applications will not be considered unless the following documents are uploaded (PDF files preferred):
+Applications will not be considered unless the following documents are provided:

-- Expand on one of the three essay questions.
-Must be a YouTube link.
+1. Expand on one of the three essay questions.

-- High school transcript, including applicant’s SAT or ACT scores (unofficial transcript is acceptable)
+3. High school transcript (unofficial transcript is acceptable)

 Scholarship winners will be required to provide a digital photo for publicity purposes related to the scholarship.